MdIrfanJ/Student_management_system/README.md

 ### **Steps**

 1. **Clone or download** this repository.
-2. Open the project folder in a terminal.
+2. Open the project folder in **VS Code**.
+3. Open the terminal in the project folder.
-3. Run the Python file:
+4. Run the Python file using:

-**python student_management.py**
+    python student_management.py

-4. Follow the instructions displayed in the terminal.
+5. Follow the instructions displayed in the terminal.

 ## **Data Storage**

 Currently, student records are stored in a **Python list while the program is running**.

-**Note:** Student data will be **lost when the program is closed**, as permanent storage has not yet been implemented.
+**Note:** Student data will be **lost when the program is closed**, because permanent data storage has not yet been implemented.

 ## **Future Improvements**